Month 12, Day 18, Friday 12:30 a.m.

 Professor Ilma’s eyes drooped with boredom, her expression of disinterest belying her words.
 “It must take a lot for the life of a bright, motivated young man such as yourself to fall apart.”

-Sebastien didn’t respond, staring at the her History professor as she tried to figure out how to respond without seeming suspicious.
+Sebastien didn’t respond, staring at her History professor as she tried to figure out how to respond without seeming suspicious.

 Professor Ilma stared back, content to wait.